How to Fix Furbo 360° Jamming: The Complete Troubleshooting Guide

 (Estimated Repair Cost + Your Time Value) vs. (New System Cost – Resale Value of Old)

-Example: If repair parts cost $50 + 3 hours of your time (valued at $20/hour) = $110 total.
-A new Arenti P2 costs $249, but you might sell your Furbo for $50 = $199 net new cost.
-The $89 difference buys you warranty, newer technology, and no repair history.
+Example: If repair parts cost $50 + 3 and require hours of your time (valued at $20/hour) = $ 10, the total is $60 to new.
+Arenti P2 costs $249, but you might sell your Furbo for $5, bringing the new cost down.
+T to $1 199.
+The $899 difference buys you a warranty, newer technology, and no repair history.

 The Reliable Alternative: Arenti P2